Boiserie - wooden panels

 Integrated Empire-style interior design project

-Meeting room interior design in oriental style
+Meeting room interior

-Chalet style living room interior design
+Meeting room interior design

 Interior design of the living-dining room in the Hilton Hotel